Hug and Hop: a discrete-time, non-reversible Markov chain Monte-Carlo algorithm: The Hug and Hop kernels

 Contour-hugging alone will not explore the target well since, by design, all points lie approximately on the same contour of the target.
-To ensure satisfactory exploration of the target, the contour-hugging kernel is complemented by a contour-hopping kernel which aims to propose points on different contours; this is the subject of Section~\ref{sec:hop}.
+To ensure satisfactory exploration of the target, the contour-hugging kernel is complemented by a contour-hopping kernel which aims to propose points on different contours.